wildonion/gem/README.md

 ## 📇 Notes

+* if you get error `"*/tsconfig.json" needs an import assertion of type json` just inside the `conse` folder type ```yarn add ts-mocha```.

 * to test the whitelist contract run ```anchor run test-whitelist```.

 * currently the program id of the whitelist contract is `6oRp5W29ohs29iGqyn5EmYw2PQ8fcYZnCPr5HCdKwkp9`.

+* server must call and sign the `StartGame()` to start the game so if player hit the start game button on frontend, an API call must be invoked to the server which will call the contract real method or `StartGame()`.

-* frontend must call the `gameResult()` of the contract and pass the `winner` either 0 or 1 and `instruct` values between 0 up to 4, the contract will do the rest of the things.
+* server must call and sign the `gameResult()` of the contract and pass the `winner` either 0 or 1 and `instruct` values between 0 up to 4, the contract will do the rest of the things.

 * the third instruction has an special tax amount which is %25 of the deposited amount.